 Funding for this opportunity is provided through the President's Initiative funds; we anticipate awarding \$7 million total over three years in response to this RFP.
 Within the constraints of this total available funding, there are no minimum or maximum budget limitations.
 The competition is open to all fields of research and interdisciplinary or thematic collaboration.
-All proposals must come from academic appointees with Principal Investigator status in the UC research community.
+All proposals must be submitted by academic appointees with Principal Investigator status at a UC campus.
 The proposed research activities should go beyond individual PI projects to fulfill the research, education and public service mission of UC as outlined in the programmatic goals above.
 To both take advantage of the distributed excellence and resources available through the UC system, and to benefit the UC research enterprise, a minimum of three (3) UC campuses must participate in the proposal; broader systemwide engagement is encouraged.
 Systemwide engagement may include, as appropriate to the proposed activities, collaboration with the UC-managed national laboratories, the Division of Agriculture and Natural Resources, or other UC systemwide research entities.
-The award start date is January 1, 2016, and awards may be for 2 - 3 years in length.
+The award start date is January 1, 2016, and the award term is 2 - 3 years.

 This RFP contains information regarding application requirements, the review process, eligibility and exclusion criteria, due dates, and program contacts.
 Detailed instructions are provided in the application materials.
-General program information regarding the President's Research Catalyst Awards may be found at our http://ucop.edu/research-initiatives/programs/catalyst-awards/index.html.
+General program information regarding the President's Research Catalyst Awards may be found at our website: http://ucop.edu/research-initiatives/programs/catalyst-awards/.